Tubbz-alt/eva-end-game/README.md

 Used the model as in the https://github.com/NathanUA/U-2-Net for mask prediction

 ### Loss functions
-* Used Multi BCE loss which was suggested in U2Net implementation
+* Used Multi BCE loss which was suggested in U2Net implementation, which calculates Binary Cross Entropy loss for all the sides output

 ### Accuracy
 * Calculated IOU for measuring accuracy of Image segmentation